MansurIsakov/web-dev-module/README.md

 # web-dev-module
-The repository is intended for the Web Application Development module at Westminster International University in Tashkent,
+The repository is intended for the Web Application Development module at Westminster International University in Tashkent.